Miguel-R13/Sophos-NGFW-Lab/README_ENG.md

 ![Firewall Ruleset Part 1](screenshots/ngfw-vpn-admin-servers.png)
 ![Firewall Ruleset Part 2](screenshots/ngfw-lan-hyperv.png)

+*The firewall utilizes a top-down processing logic.
+The rulebase is structured to prioritize trust and management access:*

+* **VPN Rules:** Positioned at the top to ensure encrypted tunnels are processed with priority.
+* **Administrative & Server Rules:** Critical infrastructure traffic is placed above user segments to ensure low-latency and secure management access.
+* **LAN & Hypervisor Rules:** Standardized corporate traffic follows, segmented by VLAN.
+* **Guest Zones (WiFi):** Positioned lower in the hierarchy due to their 'untrusted' status.
+* **Default Deny (Drop All):** The final rule, ensuring that any traffic not explicitly permitted is silently dropped, fulfilling the *Default Deny* architectural requirement.

 ### 🔒 Management Plane Hardening
 ![Administration Services](screenshots/system-administration-hardening.png)
 *Implementation of the Principle of Least Privilege regarding the management plane.
 Administrative access (HTTPS/SSH) has been restricted exclusively to the `ADMINISTRACION` zone (PortD), eliminating the attack surface from untrusted segments such as user, server, or guest networks.*